• There are no suggestions because the search field is empty.

 Additional tools: "Simple Ways to Build Resilience and Emotional Fitness."

-Look for Silver Linings
+Boost Resiliency: Find Silver LiningsLook for Silver Linings

-A silver lining is simply an optimistic mindset that promotes emotional resilience and the ability to adapt to challenges.
 Studies show that an optimistic perspective buffers stress by enhancing problem-solving and coping skills, emotional regulation, a healthy lifestyle, and flexibility.

-Shifting your mindset is about thinking of a situation from a broader perspective and from different angles.
+Shifting your mindset is about thinking of a situation from a broader perspective and different angles.
 It’s easy to catastrophize things, but instead, switch gears and try to develop an optimistic outlook.
 Visualize the outcome you want instead of worrying about what you fear.

-Ask yourself, What’s good about this situation?” or “Are there things about this situation that will make my life better?”
 For example, say you missed the bus and had to walk to work; instead of thinking about how angry you are, think about how lucky you were to get some exercise!

-Related Reading: "How to Develop Resilience, and Why You Should!"
+Related reading: "How to Develop Resilience, and Why You Should!"

 Opportunity to become your best self!